 - Water is too hot – Overly hot water can occur if either thermostat (or both) is set too high or isn’t calibrated correctly.

-- High limit switch keeps tripping – If the red reset button on your water heater keeps popping out and needing to be reset, your upper thermostat could be malfunctioning.
-This would allow your water heater to keep heating the water to dangerous levels, which will trip your high limit switch.
+- The high limit switch keeps tripping – If the red reset button on your water heater keeps popping out and needing a reset, your upper thermostat could malfunction.
+This would allow your water heater to keep heating the water to dangerous levels, which will trip your high-limit switch.

-If you notice any of these signs and you happen to have a multimeter, test your water heater’s thermostats to see if they’re the problem.
+If you notice any of these signs and have a multimeter, test your water heater heat well’s thermostats to see if they’re the problem.

-To test your water heater’s thermostats, you will need a flathead screwdriver and a multimeter.
+You will need a flathead screwdriver and a multimeter to test your unit’s water heater thermostats.
 With those tools at hand, follow the steps below:

 - Power off – Turn off your water heater’s breaker on your electrical panel.

 - Remove panels – Use a flathead screwdriver to remove the upper and lower thermostat access panels.
-The thermostats should be covered by a layer of insulation, so fold it out of the way and secure it temporarily with tape.
+A layer of insulation should cover the thermostats, so fold it out of the way and secure it temporarily with tape.

-- Upper thermostat test #1 – Using your screwdriver, turn the upper thermostat to its maximum temperature.
+- Upper thermostat test #1 – Turn the upper thermostat to its maximum temperature using your screwdriver.
 Adjust the multimeter to RX1.
-Place one meter probe on the bottom left terminal.
-Place the other meter probe on the terminal screw #1 just above the #2 terminal.
+Place a one-meter probe on the bottom left terminal.
+Place the other meter probe on terminal screw #1 just above the #2 terminal.
 You should get a reading of 0.
-If you don’t get a reading at all, the thermostat is faulty.
+The thermostat is faulty if you don’t get a reading at all.

 - Upper thermostat test #2 – Turn the upper thermostat temperature to the lowest setting.
 You should hear it click off.
 Place one probe on terminal #1.
 Place the other probe on the bottom right terminal screw (#4).
 You should get a reading of 0.
-If you don’t get a reading at all, the thermostat is faulty.
+The thermostat is faulty if you don’t get a reading at all.

 - Lower thermostat test – The lower thermostat is easier because it only has two terminals.
-First, use your screwdriver to turn the temperature all the way up.
+First, use your screwdriver to turn the temperature up.
 (The upper thermostat must be clicked off, which should have been achieved in step #4.)
 Place a meter probe on each of the terminal screws.
 You should get a reading of 0.
-If you don’t get a reading at all, the thermostat is faulty.
+The thermostat is faulty if you don’t get a reading at all.

-When you are finished, be sure to adjust the thermostat temperatures back to normal, replace the insulation, and screw the panels back on.
+When you are finished, adjust the thermostat temperatures back to normal, replace the insulation, and screw the panels back on.

 Expert Water Heater Repair in Dallas

-For water heater repair or a new water heater thermostat in Dallas, count on the skilled plumbers at Frymire Home Services.
-Call us today at 972-620-3600 or contact us online!
+For water heater repair or a new thermostat in Dallas, count on the skilled plumbers at Frymire Home Services.
+Call us today at 469-346-4999 or contact us online!